llxxbb/Nature/doc/plan.md

 ## finished but did not submit

 ## Underway

-    the following meta must use the belong_to's id
+    the following meta must use the master's id

-    converter support belong_to
+    converter support master

+    check master setting whether is correct

     relevant-instance support normal instance

     implement self_route for converted